-Last year some of our friends went on a trip together at the end of November.
+Two years ago some of our friends went on a trip together at the end of November.
 On the drive home, we started talking about how much we loved Christmas and comparing Christmas traditions.
 We decided to come up with a list of everything we wanted to do in December.
 It was a combination of all of our traditions.
-We titled our list, “The Most Stressful Christmas To Do List.”
-At the end of December, It turned out, it wasn’t a stressful Christmas at all.
-It was actually a wonderful Christmas, because we had planned ahead and made time for the things we wanted to do.
-And it was fun to try new things.
+Our list was titled “The Most Stressful Christmas To Do List.”
+At the end of December, it surprisingly wasn’t a stressful Christmas at all.
+It was actually a wonderful Christmas because we had planned ahead and made time for the things we wanted to do.
+Plus, it was fun to try new things.
 This episode is a continuation of that list.
-We hope you can make your own, “Most Stressful Christmas To Do List,” from the ideas provided also.
+We hope you can make your own “Most Stressful Christmas To Do List” from the ideas provided in this episode.

 Today we discuss some ways to make your Christmas a little less stressful and some new traditions you may want to add to your family’s holiday season.

 We talked about the importance of traditions with Niki Olsen on episode one and Christmas is a great time to start those.
 We want you to remember that circumstances change and we have to be flexible with our traditions.
 We also have to make sure the traditions are manageable.
 Don’t do so many traditions that you don’t enjoy the holidays.

 Some traditions that Camille does and loves are “Christmas Adam” which is celebrated on December 23rd.
 On “Christmas Adam” her family eats ribs for dinner and apple pie (think the Bible story here for it to make sense, it took Andrea a little effort to get it).
 She also loves to get her family a puzzle to work on together, and they always watch While you were Sleeping, A Christmas Story, and It’s a Wonderful Life.
 Andrea and I also added National Lampoon’s Christmas Vacation (not appropriate for young children) and Elf.